3 Days Touring Tokyo

 How to Get Around Tokyo?

-WALK: Walking is typically the best way to get around Tokyo if you’re already in the neighborhood you’re planning to explore, but to reach that borough originally you’re usually better off taking public transportation or a taxi.
-As a rule of thumb, walking is usually the best way to go if the distance to your destination is anywhere between twenty and thirty minutes — and who wouldn’t want to stroll by the towering skyscrapers of Tokyo?
+WALK: Walking is typically the best way to get around Tokyo if you’re already in the neighborhood you’re planning to explore, but to initially reach that borough you’re usually better off taking public transportation or a taxi.
+As a rule of thumb, walking is usually the best way to go if the distance to your destination is anywhere between 20 to 30 minutes — and who wouldn’t want to stroll by the towering skyscrapers of Tokyo?

 Woman walking down a quiet street in Tokyo.